ArtemiePirnau/organic-fruit/README.md

 ![{46DDFA33-772B-4F83-B004-18B9621A0C77}](https://github.com/user-attachments/assets/dc70be22-afa7-4421-a0a4-b75302ec5a81)

 # Description
-That's a pet project
+My first template after a half-year break

-A template about Human mission to Mars.
+I tried to do something more serious.

 ## What i used :